-Another recent review of 28 studies showed that when adults with mild symptoms of memory loss took supplements rich in DHA and EPA, like fish oil, they experienced improved episodic memory (6).
+A 2015 review of 28 studies showed that when adults with mild symptoms of memory loss took supplements rich in DHA and EPA, like fish oil, they experienced improved episodic memory (

 The practice of meditation may positively affect your health in many ways.

-Meditation and relaxation techniques have been shown to improve short-term memory in people of all ages, from people in their 20s to the elderly (11).
+Meditation and relaxation techniques have been shown to improve short-term memory in people of all ages, from people in their 20s to older adults (

-For example, one study demonstrated that Taiwanese college students who engaged in meditation practices like mindfulness had significantly better spatial working memory than students who did not practice meditation (12).
+For example, one study showed that Taiwanese college students who engaged in meditation practices like mindfulness had significantly better spatial working memory than students who did not practice meditation (

 Spatial working memory is the ability to hold and process information in your mind about the positions of objects in space.

-Maintaining a healthy body weight is essential for well-being and is one of the best ways to keep your body and mind in top condition.
+Maintaining a moderate body weight is essential for well-being and is one of the best ways to keep your body and mind in top condition.

 Several studies have established obesity as a risk factor for cognitive decline.

-Interestingly, being obese can actually cause changes to memory-associated genes in the brain, negatively affecting memory (13).
+Having obesity can actually cause changes to memory-associated genes in the brain, negatively affecting memory (

-A study of 50 people between the ages of 18 and 35 found that a higher body mass index was associated with significantly worse performance on memory tests (15).
+A study of 50 people between ages 18 and 35 years found that a higher body mass index was associated with significantly worse performance on memory tests (

 Lack of proper sleep has been associated with poor memory for quite some time.